iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___2.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.netcompany.smittestop_exposure_notification 4 reviews"/>
 </p>

+> Smittestop app is inactive...
+Get this message every few days and need to open it to activate it<br> :date: __2020-12-21 08:46:51__

 > Please allow detecting contacts across a phone "backup, wipe, restore" sequence, as the backup app reported that you don't.
 Desired bonus featue: Basic stats display like "Active for XX hours with XX different IDs, XXX anonymous contact IDs recorded, 0 contact IDs were infectious, you are NOT registered as infected, latest list of infectIous IDs downloaded yesterday at HH:MM".<br> :date: __2020-12-16 23:30:51__